Stackclash/5e-vault/5. Mechanics/Classes/Wizard.md

 aliases: ["Wizard"]
 ---
 # Wizard
 *Source: Player's Handbook p.
-112*
+112. Available in the SRD and the Basic Rules.*

 > [!tldr]- Feature progression
 >